ngugiephy/GA-Door-Automation-System/Door-Automation-PCB/README.md

 ![PCB](./pictures/PCB-no-components.png)

-It lloks like this with components
+It looks like this with components

 ![pcb](./pictures/PCB-components.png)